nihilistBoi/hello-world/README.md

 # hello-world
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
+Lorem ipsum dolor sit amet [censored] adipisicing elit.

 What if the cake is not a lie?